DinoChiesa/ApiLoadGen/README.md

 Some additional details:
 -------------------------

 The extracts, payload, and delayBefore are all optional parts of a request.
 The payload makes sense only for a PUT or POST.
 It's always JSON.
 The extracts is an array of objects, each of which contains a description, the name of a variable, and a function, specified in JavaScript.
 These functions accept two arguments, the body and the headers, and get evaluated after the response has been received for the request.
-The return value of the function gets stored in a context variable with the name specified in "valueRef".
+The return value of the function gets stored in a context variable associated to the job with the name specified in "valueRef".
 The description for the extract is just for documentation purposes.

 For example, an extract like this: